 An associate’s degree will certainly help aspiring radiologic technologists obtain an entry-level position, but it will only get you so far.
 Those hoping for professional growth and career advancement should consider earning a bachelor’s degree.

-To current technologists, this additional education might seem like a waste of time, but according to analysis of labor insights data, over one fourth of radiologic technologists have a bachelor’s degree or higher as of 2022.
+To current technologists, this additional education might seem like a waste of time, but according to analysis of labor insights data, over 25 percent of radiologic technologists have a bachelor’s degree or higher as of 2024.
 This is largely due to the fact that bachelor’s degree programs give medical imaging professionals specialized skills that many employers look for in higher paying roles.

 According to labor insights data, some of these skills include: